jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/rectangle.py|4.
 Area first|Update the class Rectangle by adding the public method def area(self) models/rectangle.py|5.
 Display #0|Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # models/rectangle.py|6. __str__|Update the class Rectangle by overriding the __str__ method so that it returns [Rectangle] (<id>) <x>/<y> - <width>/<height>
+models/rectangle.py|7.
+Display #1|Update the class Rectangle by improving the public method def display(self) # taking care of x and y

 ---
 ## Author